BDAR

 Harm reduction responses

-In 1997, the Vilnius Centre for Dependence Diseases, in cooperation with the Open Society Foundation in Lithuania, was the first to commence low-threshold programmes for injecting drug users.
-A special decree of the Ministry of Health, adopted in 2006, provided a background for the expansion of the programmes and also sets the minimum criteria for services.
+Low-threshold programmes for injecting drug users were first launched in Lithuania in 1997.
+A special decree of the Ministry of Health, adopted in 2006, provided a background for the expansion of the programmes and set the minimum criteria for services.

-According to Communicable Diseases and AIDS Centre, in 2020 there were 13 low-threshold units, including two mobile outreach needle/syringe exchange points, operating in eleven cities in Lithuania.
+According to the Republic Centre for Addictive Disorders, in 2022 there were 11 low-threshold units, including two mobile outreach needle/syringe exchange points, operating in nine municipalities in Lithuania.
 Low-threshold units provide various services for injecting drug users – they may exchange needles and syringes, and obtain condoms, disinfectant tissues, bandages and educational/informational material etc. They may also have a short consultation with a social worker and obtain information about the availability of healthcare and social assistance.